Old Fashioned Candy

 Many people wonder why Goetze’s Candy Company chose the moniker “Cow Tales” instead of “Cow Tails” for these candies.
 Since Goetze’s is a more modern and jovial version of Caramel Creams, they chose “Tales” rather than “Tails” to allude to the whimsical and nostalgic nature of children’s bedtime stories.
 Early packaging included a cow leaping over the moon in a reference to the “Hey Diddle Diddle” children’s song, highlighting Goetze’s decision to use “Tales” rather than “Tails.”

-READ MORE: Tootsie Pop Drops
+READ MORE: Pulparindo

 3. Abba Zaba